-Kevin Brophy has had thirteen books published, including four collections of poetry and four works of fiction.
+Kevin Brophy has had fifteen books published, including six collections of poetry and four works of fiction.
 He lectures in creative writing at The University of Melbourne.
 From 1980 to 1994 he published and edited the lit journal Going Down Swinging.
-His latest book is Walking, (John Leonard Press, 2013), a collection of poetry.
+His latest book is This is What Gives us Time (Gloria SMH Press, 2016), a collection of poetry written while resident at the Australia Council’s B R Whiting Library in Rome.

 Katia Ariel is a freelance editor.
 She has completed a Bachelor of Arts/Law at Monash University (2003), as well as a Graduate Diploma of Publishing and Editing at RMIT (2005).
 She works as a freelance proofreader, researcher and copy editor for numerous local book publishers.
 She enjoys scrawling the words of Rumi on her chalkboard, finding people to speak Portuguese with, gardening and cooking elaborate dishes in silence.